proplot-dev/proplot/docs/why.rst

 are also external projects with useful color names like `open color <opencolor_>`_.

 Finally, matplotlib comes packaged with ``DejaVu Sans`` as the default font.
-This font is open source and include glyphs for a huge variety of characters, but unfortunately (in our opinion) it is not very aesthetically pleasing.
-It can also be difficult to change the default matplotlib font.
+This font is open source and include glyphs for a huge variety of characters.
+However in our opinion, it is not very aesthetically pleasing.
+It is also difficult to switch to other fonts on limited systems or systems with fonts stored in incompatible file formats (see :ref:`below <why_dotproplot>`).

 Solution
 --------

-ProPlot adds new colormaps, colors, and fonts to help you make more aesthetically pleasing figures.
+Proplot adds new colormaps, colors, and fonts to help you make more aesthetically pleasing figures.

-* ProPlot adds colormaps from the `seaborn <seacolor_>`_, `cmocean <cmocean_>`_, `SciVisColor <sciviscolor_>`_, and `Scientific Colour Maps <fabio_>`_ projects.
+* Proplot adds colormaps from the `seaborn <seacolor_>`_, `cmocean <cmocean_>`_, `SciVisColor <sciviscolor_>`_, and `Scientific Colour Maps <fabio_>`_ projects.
   It also defines a few default :ref:`perceptually uniform colormaps <ug_perceptual>` and includes a `~proplot.colors.PerceptualColormap` class for generating